 Witchelina has plenty of accommodation options.
 Find them on the Witchelina Homestead precinct map.

-Witchelina has two bush campground options at the Homestead and Old Mt Nor'West.
-All sites are unpowered.
+Witchelina has two bush campground options at the Homestead and Old Mt Nor'West (remote and a 1 hour drive from the Witchelina Homestead).
+All sites are unpowered and unallocated.

 Accommodation is available at:

 - Shearer’s Quarters for a maximum of 20 people across 11 rooms

 - Old Mt Nor’West Homestead (remote and a 1 hour drive from the Witchelina Homestead) for up to 6 people across 3 rooms

 - The Cottage for up to 4 people across 2 rooms